(Links to all of our Speedway Classes can be found

 13. Citrus County Speedway and Track LLC will not mail payout.

-14. Payout will be available as soon as possible after intermission.
+14. Payout will be available as soon as possible.

 1. Drivers must wear approved safety helmets.
 Helmets must meet the specification set forth in Federal Motor Vehicle Safety Standard Regulations or American National Standards Institute, or SFI.